telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

 ## Create an Account

 Signing in is mandatory for both Trial and Pro versions of the Fiddler Everywhere client.
 You can sign up by [creating a Fiddler account](#create-fiddler-account) or by [using an existing Google account](#use-google-account).
-Fiddler Everywhere supports Google Authentication and own account system.
+Fiddler Everywhere supports Google Authentication and its own account system.

 ### Create Fiddler Account

 1. Launch the Fiddler Everywhere client.
 If you don't have an existing Fiddler account, select the **New User?
 Create Account** button.

     ![Login screen](../images/login/login-screen.png)
 1. On the **Create Account** screen, enter the requested information and accept the terms of the agreement.
-The email that you provide in this step will be used by your teammates for sharing sessions, collections, and notifications.
+Your teammates will use the email that you provide in this step for sharing sessions, collections, and notifications.

     ![Create new account screen](../images/login/create-acc-screen.png)
-1. Open the confirmation email sent by Fiddler, and follow the instructions to complete the registration.
+1. Open the confirmation email sent by Fiddler and follow the instructions to complete the registration.

 ### Use Google Account